osresearch/airbreak/docs/index.md

 # FAQ

 ## What's the difference between the CPAP and BiPAP machines?
 The Airsense 10 that we have modified is a low cost sleep therapy device that provides a *Constant* air pressure to help with sleep apnea and other disorders.
-The BiPAP machines can produce two levels of pressure, which allows them to be used a temporary ventilators.
-Adding a function to the existing firmware that alternate between pressures allows the CPAP to effectively function similar to a BiPAP system.
+Adding a homebrew function to the existing firmware that alternate between pressures with a configurable delay allows the CPAP to effectively function as a Pressure Control Ventilator for sedated patients.
+The BiPAP machines can also produce two levels of pressure and they also have the ability to synchronize with the patient's breathing, which allows them to be used a temporary ventilators for non-sedated patients.

+Enabling the vendor's BiPAP mode on the CPAP machines appears to work;
+the respiration rate is detected and the backup respiration rate takes over if the user stops breathing.
+This indicates that there are sufficient sensors in the CPAP machine to perform the same functions as the BiPAP.
+Further customization for clincal use is possible by writing [new extensions](info/extensions.md) for the firmware in the machine.

 ## Can jailbroken CPAP devices be used to treat COVID patients?
 We want to be very clear here: this modified firmware should **not** be